-Further drill target generation activities are expected to be completed by the Company at Los Cisnes during the 2019 calendar year.
+Further drill target generation activities are expected to be completed by the Company at Los Cisnes during the remainder of the 2019 calendar year.
 Activities will focus on the definition of new high-grade gold-silver vein targets through a combination of low-cost ground magnetic surveys, geochemical sampling, and trenching.